It’s easy to become a member. Start here so we can help your business thrive. View membership benefits.

 Quality educational opportunities can be found in the Huntington region from kindergarten to high school to college and beyond.
 The Cabell County Public School system has a proud tradition of professional employees.
 Reading, writing and arithmetic remain the foundation for learning.
 Computer instruction begins in kindergarten as technology is stressed throughout the learning process.
 Emphasis is also placed on workplace readiness.

-Upon graduating from high school, students have a number of local educational choices including studying at Marshall University, Marshall Community & Technical College, Huntington Junior College, Huntington School of Beauty Culture, or the Cabell County Career Technology Center.
+Upon graduating from high school, students have a number of local educational choices including studying at Marshall University, Mountwest Community & Technical College, Huntington Junior College, Huntington School of Beauty Culture, or the Cabell County Career Technology Center.

 The Huntington area is located in the heart of the Tri-State region of West Virginia, Ohio and Kentucky.
 The area is approximately halfway between Pittsburgh, PA, and Louisville, KY, along a strategic east-west corridor.